IHE-SDC-WG/ConnectathonSampleData/readme.md

 More data may be added prior to connectathon.

-## Jan 2024 Connectathon Test Data
+## Sept 2024 Connectathon Test Data

 Here's a list of the resources used in the Jan 2024 Connectathon